goharbor/harbor/tests/testcases/Group1-user-management/1-05-LDAP-user-log-in-log-out.md

-Test 1-05 - LDAP User Log In and Log Out (LDAP Mode)
+Test 1-05 - LDAP User Log In and Log Out
 =======

 # Purpose:

-To verify that a non-admin user can log in and log out when users are managed externally by an LDAP server (LDAP mode).
+To verify that a non-admin user can log in and log out using LDAP authentication.

 # References:
 User guide

 # Environment:
 * This test requires that a Harbor instance is running and available.
-* Harbor is set to authenticate against an LDAP server. (auth_mode is set to **ldap_auth** .)
-The user data is stored in an LDAP server.
+* Harbor is configured with LDAP authentication.
+Users are stored in an external LDAP server.
 * A linux host with Docker CLI installed (Docker client).
 * An LDAP server has been set up and it has a few users available for testing.